“He’s still playing?”

-The first ever winner of the prestigious Golden Boy award has been warming the bench at Midtylland, the Danish club of Man United conquering fame.
+The first ever winner of the prestigious Golden Boy award warmed Midtylland’s bench last season, the Danish club of Man United conquering fame.

 The 2014 World Cup-winning hero is with Chicago Fire in MLS.

-His knees aren’t what they used to be and so he’s traded midfield for defence, recently playing at centre-back against Zlatan Ibrahimovic’s LA Galaxy.
+His knees aren’t what they used to be and they sometimes play him at centre-back.

 Zlatan’s transfer to LA Galaxy reminded us that not only does Ashley Cole exist, he’s still putting in a shift at left-back.

-Once the best player in the world in his position, the 37-year-old has provided two assists for Zlatan since the season started in March.
+Once the best player in the world in his position, the 37-year-old chips in with his fair share of assists — with Zlatan often the main beneficiary.

 A match made in nostalgic heaven.